boshenren/boshenren/README.md

 #### 🌱 Things I am currently working on:
 - Finish my Ecology Master Degree
-- Preparing for the IELTS, aiming for a score of 7.
+- Preparing for the IELTS, aiming for a score of 7
-- Deepen the understanding of remote sensing science, especially hyperspectral remote sensing.
+- Deepen the understanding of remote sensing science, especially hyperspectral remote sensing
-- Learn about deep learning and understand large models.
+- Learn about deep learning and understand large models
 - Taking online courses about Data Science and Machine Learning

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day
 - Coding at least 2 hours a day
 - Exercising 3 days a week
-- Seeking a PhD opportunity in Hyperspectral Remote Sensing and Ecology.💪
+- Seeking a PhD opportunity in Hyperspectral Remote Sensing and Ecology 💪

 #### :computer: Programming languages and tools:
 <p>